DJ-Tribefull/Comfyui_FOCUS_nodes/README.md

 ## Workflows

 1. FOCUS Workflow (basic).
    Everything you need to generate an endless amount of pro-quality portraits with a single click.
-Add additional wildcards for even MORE variation.
+Add additional wildcards/styles for even MORE variation.
 The model-unloader node ensures the workflow can run smoothly on even 12GB gpus.
 Users with > 18GB vram can disable it to save a few seconds of generation time.

 ![FocusWorkflow](https://github.com/user-attachments/assets/c41025c4-f3f8-4d41-8d28-9045e699cdaa)